ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==16 - 19:35== Chai and I went to NCMH for my usual check-up and getting my monthly meds.
 Then we ate at KFC in Shangrila mall and I finally got to eat the new Chili Cheeze menu.
 We got home by 1 PM, really tired, only to find out my resignation is not immediate and I still have to report to work.
 My day is kinda ruined and Chai's sick so I'm kind of a little bit stressed out.

 ==17 - 19:36== OM Erma didn't call me today and I didn't take my initial interview.
 I had a headache in the morning so I slept some more.
 Chai and I watched Adventure Time.
 I felt like shit in the evening for a lot of negative reasons and I felt like crying.
 We watched Tik Tok videos together and the strawberry crochet as a gift for her came today.

+==18 - 19:37== This day is officially tagged as "trying-to-order-at-foodpanda-but-failed-for-the-entire-day-twice-in-a-row-as-a-massive-inconvenience-so-we're-all-hungry-in-the-end" day.
+It fucking sucks.
+I also didn't get to watch Adventure Time with my girlfriend, nor did my interview.

+==19 - 23:22== Chai and I didn't go through with our trip since it's raining pretty hard.
+We just stayed at home.
+I tried to finger her while she's on her period but the bunk bed kept shaking so we stopped so I just sucked her boobs.
+I ordered Jollibee for everyone here (except the ones outside the room) and then Chai and I watched Adventure Time while eating.
+We also took a bath together but it was short because it's really cold.
+Grow A Garden had an update tonight but Chai was sleepy so I played her account and mine at the same time.

+==20 - 20:38== Chai and I were watching Adventure Time but I spilled food on the bed sheet so we had to change it for all of our inconvenience and I felt so terrible.
+She got snappy by the end of the day, too.
+It's our monthsary today but I felt like crying.
+I love her but it hurts sometimes.